EdoardoGruppi/AMLS_assignment20_21/Instructions.md

 acc_A1_test = model_A1.test(...)
 ```

-Hence it is also tested on the second test set.
+It is also tested on the second test set.
 Finally, memory is cleaned.

 ```python
 # Test the model on the second larger test dataset provided